 There are many seasonal drinks to enjoy, but we are partial to the Dreidel Dreidel Dreidel made with chocolate gelt-infused tequila, Pedro Ximinez sherry, maple syrup, and black walnut bitters.
 Try enough of them and you’ll be emboldened to ask the bartender to play Adam Sandler’s seasonal classic, “The Hanukkah Song”.

 Looking for even more ways to celebrate Hanukkah in the city?
 Check out our detailed guide to Celebrating Hanukkah in NYC.

-Originating in 1966, Kwanzaa is observed December 26th through January 1st and celebrates the vibrancy of African American culture.
+Next up for winter holidays in NYC to celebrate, Kwanzaa!
+Originating in 1966, Kwanzaa is observed December 26th through January 1st and celebrates the vibrancy of African-American culture.